 Note: PEAP is incompatible with Delegated Authentication

 Due to a limitation with the MSCHAPv2 protocol, if you enable PEAP you must use Foxpass as your authentication source.

-EAP-TLS uses no passwords at all, and is entirely certificate-based.
+EAP-TLS uses no passwords at all and is entirely certificate-based.
 It requires that our RADIUS servers have a CA cert from which all client certs are derived.
-Each client that wishes to connect must be installed with a certificate (and matching key) that is presented at connect-time.
-Because the client certificate contains the user's email address, Foxpass's RADIUS servers can do a final check to make sure the user is still in the "active" state in our database.
+Each client that wishes to connect must be installed with a certificate (and matching key) presented at connect-time.
+Because the client certificate contains the user's email address, Foxpass's RADIUS servers can do a final check to ensure the user is still in the "active" state in our database.